 Braintree

 § This page gives an overview of the Braintree local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Braintree district in north Essex combines thriving towns, countryside, and historic landmarks.
 The town of Braintree itself is known for its shopping outlets, museums, and textile heritage, while Witham and Halstead offer bustling high streets, parks, and historic churches.
 The surrounding countryside includes scenic villages such as Coggeshall, with its medieval timber-framed buildings and abbey, and Castle Hedingham, home to the impressive Norman Hedingham Castle.
 The River Blackwater winds through parts of the district, and Dedham Vale, an Area of Outstanding Natural Beauty nearby, enhances its rural charm.
 The district is a mix of vibrant communities, farmland, and historic attractions.

-The administrative boundary of Braintree can be viewed on OpenStreetMap: District Boundary of Braintree.
+The administrative boundary of Braintree can also be viewed on OpenStreetMap: District Boundary of Braintree.

 Key Facts about Braintree